box/developer.box.com/content/guides/archives/restore-content.md

 To specify the destination, use the `parent.id` [parameter][Update parent id of folder] in the request body.
 This is the ID of an existing folder (can be owned by any user) where you want to restore the folder.

+To restore a folder to user's root folder, use `0` as the `parent.id` value.
+Additionally, pass the ID of the user in the `parent.user_id` [parameter][Update parent user id of folder] in the request body.

 [Add content to archive]: g://archives/add-content
 [Update file]: e://put-files-id
 [Update parent id of file]: https://developer.box.com/reference/put-files-id/#param-parent-id
+[Update parent user id of file]: https://developer.box.com/reference/put-files-id/#param-parent-user_id
 [Update folder]: e://put-folders-id
 [Update parent id of folder]: https://developer.box.com/reference/put-folders-id/#param-parent-id
+[Update parent user id of folder]: https://developer.box.com/reference/put-folders-id/#param-parent-user_id